The Best of Beautiful Tahiti Discover Your Hidden Paradise

 The islands enjoy a warm, tropical climate all year, with two main seasons that shape travel plans.

 The dry season runs from May through October.
 During this time, daytime temperatures sit in the upper 70s to mid-80s °F (about 26–29°C).
 Evenings feel a bit cooler, often dropping into the low 70s °F (around 21–23°C).
-As a result, this is the most popular time to visit, especially for beach days and outdoor activities.
+This is the most popular time to visit, especially for beach days and outdoor activities.

 The wet season lasts from November through April.
 Temperatures stay warm, usually ranging from the low to upper 80s °F (about 27–31°C).
 Nights remain mild, often in the mid-70s °F (around 24°C).
 While this season brings more humidity and quick tropical showers, rain often passes fast, so you can still enjoy your day.
 At the same time, the scenery looks more green and vibrant.